 - A serious procedural error was made during processing of the complaint that caused prejudice to the respondent and/or might have affected the final outcome; and/or

-- The decision is clearly unreasonable or unsupportable on the evidence and resulted in a sanction of suspension, expulsion, trespass from campus and/or deregistration.
+- The decision is clearly unreasonable or unsupportable on the evidence; and/or

 12.1.2 A complainant may appeal a finding that no breach has occurred and/or the sanctions imposed by the Vice-Provost Students if one or both of the following applies: